mridulrb/Bank-Virtual-Assistant/README.md

 ### 2. Retrieve Intregation ID, Region & Service Instance ID from the Watson Assistant service

-To access Watson Assistant, Integration ID, Region & Service Instance are required.
+To connect Watson Assistant to Web Application UI Integration ID, Region & Service Instance are required.
 Go to the Assistant and add Web Chat Integration.
 Click on Web Chat under saved Integrations and scroll to Add the chat UI to your web page.
 Copy the Integration ID, Region & Service Instance ID.

 ### 3. Run the server